artempronozin95/ICAnnoLncRNA-identification-classification-and-annotation-of-LncRNA/README.md

 ### Genome sequence
 1. Known LncRNA transcripts of the species in `FASTA` format.
 File with lncRNA from the public database of lncRNA.
 For example [Ensembl](https://www.ensembl.org/index.html), [EVLncRNAs v2](https://www.sdklab-biophysics-dzu.net/EVLncRNAs2/).
 2. Known protein coding sequences of the species in `FASTA` format.
 File with protein coding sequences from a public database.
 For example [Ensembl](https://www.ensembl.org/index.html).
 3. RNA-seq transcripts of the species in `FASTA` format.
-This file contains transcripts obtained after de novo assembly of transcriptome.
+This file contains transcripts obtained after assembly of transcriptome.
 For example file that we provide, [30k_zey.fasta](https://github.com/artempronozin95/ICAnnoLncRNA---identification-classification-and-annotation-of-LncRNA/blob/main/data/input/30k_zey.zip), obtained by [Trinity](https://github.com/trinityrnaseq/trinityrnaseq) assembly.
 All three sets are necessary for build
 ### Reference genome
 1. Reference genome of the species in `FASTA` format.
 2. Annotation of the species in `GFF/GTF` format.
+### Additional data
+1. TE coordinats on the reference genome, example [Zea_N_merged.bed](https://github.com/artempronozin95/ICAnnoLncRNA-identification-classification-and-annotation-of-LncRNA/blob/main/data/reference/N_coords/Zea_N_merged.bed)
+2. File with sequence ID from public lncRNA databases connected to IDs in library of known lncRNAs. example [index_and_newindex.csv](https://github.com/artempronozin95/ICAnnoLncRNA-identification-classification-and-annotation-of-LncRNA/blob/main/tissue/index_and_newindex.csv)
+3. Annotation of the organism transcriptome libraries by tissue type, example [SRX_all_org.tsv](https://github.com/artempronozin95/ICAnnoLncRNA-identification-classification-and-annotation-of-LncRNA/blob/main/tissue/SRX_all_org.tsv)

 ## Data
 Additional data is presented here: https://data.mendeley.com/datasets/fnk8pmp2yz/2